duckduckgo/duckduckgo-help-pages/_docs/mobile/blackberry.md

 order: 55
 ---

-<h2>Adding DuckDuckGo as a search engine in the default BlackBerry 10 browser</h2>
+<h2>Adding DuckDuckGo as a Search Engine in the Default BlackBerry 10 Browser</h2>

 <ol>
     <li>